 Smashing Magazine go that bit further when users purchase products from them.
 Their basket shows users the final price when items are added.
-They use the tagline ‘final prices, no surprises’ to add reassurance to users in a delightful way.
-By doing this they have instantly set the users expectations allowing for a seamless transition into the checkout flow.
+They use the tagline ‘final prices, no surprises’ to reassure to users in a delightful way.
+They have instantly set the users expectations, allowing for a seamless transition into the checkout flow.

 “Nobody wakes up in the morning hoping to finally create an account that day” (Vitaly Friedman).
 This is a common disruption seen in checkouts.
 In the era of online privacy and data breaches, customers are more sensitive to giving away information.
 31% of customers abandoned their cart as the site was forcing them to create an account (Baymard 2019).
 This is a huge percentage of customers dropping off and moving onto another site to purchase a product.
 To add to this Blue Research discovered that 92% will give up if they don’t remember a password or user name.

 Alternatively, include options for Single Sign On (SSO), for example users could use a social media account such as Facebook or Google.
-This can speed up the process of creating an account therefore encouraging users.
+This can speed up the process of creating an account to help encourage new sign ups.